Pharmacology is one of the main reasons nursing students get held back, or drop out completely.

 There are a few popular apps for students as well, such as Quizlet, if you’re trying to ditch the paper.

-You can also get pre-made pharmacology flashcards as well such as the Pharm Phlash!: Pharmacology Flash Cards (on Amazon).
+You can also get pre-made pharmacology flashcards, such as the Pharm Phlash!: Pharmacology Flash Cards (on Amazon).

 As a side note check out our full list of the best pharmacology flashcards for nursing students.